mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 In functional programming, callbacks help write reusable and modular code.

 Example: Passing a function as an argument to another function for performing specific tasks.
-Why Use Callbacks: They enable creating generic functions that can work with various operations.

 ```js